-In addition, Texas may select a hunting season of not more than 4 days for the Special White-winged Dove Area between September 1 and September 19.
+In addition, Texas may select a hunting season of not more than 6 days, consisting of two 3-consecutive-day periods, for the Special White-winged Dove Area between September 1 and September 19.
 The daily bag limit may not exceed 15 white-winged, mourning, and white-tipped doves in the aggregate, of which no more than 2 may be mourning doves and no more than 2 may be white-tipped doves.
+Shooting hours are from noon to sunset.